codacy/docs/docs/account/user-session-management.md

 ## Absolute session timeout

 The **absolute session timeout** on the Codacy app is **8 hours**.
-After reaching this maximum period for an active session, Codacy logs the user out and invalidates the session.
+When an active session reaches this maximum period, Codacy logs the user out and invalidates the session.